 Will a Code of Conduct Policy make a difference to my business?

 Yes.
-A Code of Conduct Policy will set the benchmark for standards of behavior in your business.
+A Code of Conduct Policy will set the benchmark for standards of behaviour in your business.
 This will then have a ripple effect throughout your business and ensure high standards of performance are achieved.